iamsiva11/Big-Notebook-of-MachineLearning/README.md

 ### ML professional path

-From zero(any background, not necessarily CS) to ML professional.
+> From zero(any background, not necessarily CS) to ML professional.
 I hope this serves as a reference for people who know ML and want to brush up few areas.

+* First principles
+* Machine learning glossary
+* Theory & concepts
+* Applied
+	* ML in practice
+	* Practicing ML
+	* ML toolkits
+* Algorithms
+* Interview
+* Practicing Machine learning

 ### ML rockstar path

-From ML professional - ML rockstar ( PS: I'm currently on this path :smiley: )
+> From ML professional - ML rockstar ( PS: I'm currently on this path :smiley: )

+* ML from scratch
+* Math of ML
+* Scalable ML
+* Building ML Products
+* Enterprise ML

 ---